Jackk81524/dev-notes/src/content/docs/reference/testing.md

             - #2: Reveals intention
             - #3: No duplication
             - #4: Fewest number of elements
-        ○ Test one thing at a time, or do best to do so
+        ○ Test one thing at a time

     Keyboard Shortcuts
         ○ Ctrl .
 In Visual Studio Provides error solutions